zarf-dev/zarf/docs/3-create-a-zarf-package/10-dev.md

 Evaluates components in a `zarf.yaml` to identify images specified in their helm charts and manifests.

-Components that have repos that host helm charts can be processed by providing the `--repo-chart-path`.
+Components that have `git` repositories that host helm charts can be processed by providing the `--repo-chart-path`.

 ```bash
 $ zarf dev find-images examples/wordpress